DallanQ/7_wonders_duel/Manual.md

 ## LIST OF CARDS  (Page 18)
 ### Age I (Page 18)
+- **Lumber Yard**
+   >A dark brown card with one green circular icon showing stacked wooden logs.

+- **Logging Camp**
+   >A dark brown card with one green circular icon showing stacked wooden logs and a yellow coin circle displaying 1, indicating it produces wood at a cost of 1 coin.
 - Clay Pool
    >A dark brown card with two red clay pot icons.